This Spinach Ravioli with Sauteed Veggies is one of those fantastic pasta recipes for a quick and easy weeknight meal.

 Step#2: Sautee the Tomatoes

 This time of year when tomatoes aren't quite in season I like to use cherry tomatoes.
 They have so much more flavor off-season than regular tomatoes and you don't even have to cut them!
-For even more tomato flavor you can also add 1-2 tbsp of tomato paste to the sauce too, just add some hot pasta water to thin it out a bit afterward.
+For even more tomato flavor you can also add 1-2 tablespoon of tomato paste to the sauce too, just add some hot pasta water to thin it out a bit afterward.

 Cook the tomatoes long enough until they start to soften and wilt a bit then you'll add the lemon zest and juice which gives this recipe its great freshness.
 I also think the lemon is a nice flavor pairing against the ricotta filling of the ravioli.